linrongbin16/fzfx.nvim/README.md

 To globally enable/disable some features:

-- `fzfx_disable_buffer_previewer`: Disable nvim buffer for previewing file contents, use fzf builtin preview window with `bat`.
+- `fzfx_disable_buffer_previewer`: Disable nvim buffer for previewing file contents, use fzf builtin preview window with `bat`, which has the best performance.

 <details>
 <summary><i>Click here to see how to enable them</i></summary>